connorkuljis/connorkuljis/README.md

-I’m Connor Software Engineering student based in perth
+I’m Connor, a Software Engineering student based in perth

 How to reach me: conkuljis@gmail.com